imransom29/Droid-Slam-in-Jetson-AGX-ORIN-Developer-kit/README.md

 # Implementation of Droid Slam in Jetson AGX ORIN Developer kit

+This project explains how to run DROID-SLAM, a system that builds a 3D map and tracks camera movement in real time, on the NVIDIA Jetson AGX Orin Developer Kit.

 DROID SLAM is an advanced SLAM system that utilizes RGB-D cameras for real-time mapping and localization.
 In this repository we have implemented DROID SLAM in Jetson AGX ORIN developer kit

 # Create a conda environment